PetersBas/PetersBas.github.io/index.md

 In case it is difficult to describe a model/image using a set or intersection of sets as above, we can use an additive model.
 Therefore, we introduced a generalization of the Minkowski set, which allows us to construct a 'complicated' model/image from two 'simple' ones.
 We can add multiple pieces of prior knowledge about each component as well multiple constraints on their sum.
 In spirit, this approach generalized ideas from cartoon-texture decomposition, robust prinipal component analysis, and morphological component analysis.
 Julia software is available to set up constraints sets and compute the [projection onto the Generalized Minkowski Set](https://petersbas.github.io/GeneralizedMinkowskiSetDocs/).

 ![](Figures/VideoEscalator/escalator_decomposition.png)
-:Segmentation of a greyscale video as the projection of the entire original video onto a generalized Minkowski set.
-Each of the components contain either a background or anomaly (moving people).

 [Generalized Minkowski sets for the regularization of inverse problems (preprint)](https://arxiv.org/pdf/1903.03942)